skynetcore/analytica/README.md

 # analytica
-py-analytica can be used for prediction/ recommendation projects
+py-analytica can be used for prediction/ recommendation, machine learning projects that needs a user intent

 this project is best for embedded devices